2024 European Parliament election in Greece: PASOK-KINAL

 The alliance improved from its showing in the 2019 EU election, but remained stagnant from legislative elections and failed to fulfill its goal of reasserting itself as the official opposition.
 This triggered a crisis within the party, with the credibility of Nikos Androulakis’ leadership being called into question.
 Some in the party also floated the possibility of an alliance with Syriza in advance of the 2027 legislative elections, including Syriza MP Nikos Pappas and Athens’ PASOK mayor Haris Doukas.

 Right-wing parties

 Greece, unlike Northern Europe, was not an exception to the right-wing surge.
-Most significantly, Greek Solution’s support almost than doubled to 9.3%.
+Most significantly, Greek Solution’s support increased to 9.3%.
 NIKI entered Greece’s EU delegation with 4.4% of the vote, while right-wing Voice of Reason managed to elect its leader (Afroditi Latinopoulou) as an MEP with 3.0%.
 Altogether, parties widely considered to be positioned on the far right (including minor contestants, such as Patriots and Creation) took nearly 20% of the vote share.